 Today’s Topic: The Best Ways to Build Confidence

 Q: Our daughter has not been tumbling backward for a couple of months.
 Her coach seems to have given up on her and we asked him to spot her, but he won’t.
 On Sunday, we took her to a trampoline place with a tumble track.
 After a brief warm up, she went to tumble track and on first try she did a round-off back handspring back layout, progressed to a round-off back handspring full.
 Then she went to the gym yesterday and couldn’t go.
 Is this a trust issue with her coach?
 Many girls have left the gym.
 We feel he doesn’t care about some of the girls and would rather them sit and rot away until they quit.
-He’s told my daughter she practices like, an excel, not a J.O. girl.
-And, she’s wasting his and her teammate’s time.
+He’s told my daughter she practices like an excel, not a J.O. girl.
+And she’s wasting his and her teammate’s time.
 Initially, when we moved to the gym last year, we made him aware of her blocking issues and he worked with her then by actually spotting her and encouraging her.
 She was fine until she got hurt again in November an since then, the coach seems to have given up on her because of those blocks.
 She’s not even blocking on bars, which she has never done.

-Okay, so for those of you who are not gymnasts, these are amazing skills for somebody who’s not tumbling backwards.
+For those of you who are not gymnasts, these are amazing skills for somebody who’s not tumbling backwards.

 From Progress to Stress